minetest-mirrors/hopper/README.md

 - 1.1 - Hoppers now work with new node timer Furnaces.
 Reduced Abm's and tidied code
 - 1.2 - Added simple API so that hoppers can work with other containers
 - 1.3 - Tweaked code to use a single abm and added intllib support
+- 1.4 - Simplified hopper placement function and added some nil checks

 Lucky Blocks: 2